hanswillem/ae_to_p5js_and_processing/README.md

-# After Effects to p5js
+# After Effects to p5js and Processing
 ### Export position keyframes from After Effects and import them in p5js and Processing.

 ![alt text](https://github.com/hanswillem/ae_to_p5js_and_processing/blob/master/image.gif)